-The dynamics of the two degrees-of-freedom model of the APA300ML are extracted using optimized parameters (listed in Table 3.1) from the Simscape model.
-This is compared with the experimental data in Figure 3.4.
+The dynamics of the two degrees of freedom model of the APA300ML is now extracted using optimized parameters (listed in Table 3.1) from the Simscape model.
+It is compared with the experimental data in Figure 3.4.
 A good match can be observed between the model and the experimental data, both for the encoder (Figure 3.4a) and for the force sensor (Figure 3.4b).
 This indicates that this model represents well the axial dynamics of the APA300ML.